LondonJim/NASA-NEO-API-Wrapper/README.md

 `bundle`

 ## Instructions
-A default api key of DEMO_KEY will let you make up to 30 requests per hour (50 per day), if you have your own api key (https://api.nasa.gov/index.html#apply-for-an-api-key) you can pass it in as an argument.
+A default api key of DEMO_KEY will let you make up to 30 requests per hour (50 per day), if you have your own api key (https://api.nasa.gov/index.html#apply-for-an-api-key) you can set it as detailed under instructions (developer API keys allow up to 1000 request and hour)

 Create client to make requests to the API (using demo api key):